jcwebber93/DuePrint3/README.md

 J11 connects to the 6HC.
 J12 can be used with additional expansion boards (such as a Duet 3 SZP on the print head, which could be used as an accelerometer or for bed scanning), provided the CAN-FD bus is terminated on the additional board.

 ## RepRapFirmware Prep
-At present, the 6HC and Sammy-C21 are running 3.6.1.
+At present, the 6HC and DP3EXB are running a fork of 3.6.3 (to be documented).
 [Configuration files are located here](https://github.com/jcwebber93/DuePrint3/tree/v2.0.0/Duet%203%20Configuration/System%20Directory), and [Macros are located here.](https://github.com/jcwebber93/DuePrint3/tree/v2.0.0/Duet%203%20Configuration/Macros%20Directory)

-## SimpleDCMotor / STM32F411 BlackPill
-[Arduino IDE Sketch located here](https://github.com/jcwebber93/DuePrint3/tree/v2.0.0/DuePrint3_SimpleDC).
-Prep your build enviornment [per the SimpleFOC documentation.](https://docs.simplefoc.com/).
-I bench programmed the BlackPill, then installed it into the interface board header.